 Find Non Medical In-Home Care:

 If you're like most people, you'd prefer to stay at home rather than move to an assisted living facility, nursing home, or other facility.
 For some people, however, health care challenges can make staying at home difficult or impossible.
-That's where the benefits of home care come in; having a professional and experienced home care provider can help you stay in your home longer to age in place as well as recover from a temporary illness or injury while staying at home.
+That's where the benefits of non medical in-home care come in; having a professional and experienced home care provider can help you stay in your home longer to age in place as well as recover from a temporary illness or injury while staying at home.

 If your doctor prescribes health care at home it may be covered by Medicare.However, home health aide services must be part of the care for your illness or injury.
 Medicare doesn't cover home health aide services unless you're also getting skilled care such as nursing care or other physical therapy, occupational therapy, or speech-language pathology services from the home health agency.
-What Medicare does and does not cover.
+Learn what Medicare does and does not cover.

 Medicare also doesn't cover services involved in activities of daily living (ADL's) such as cooking, housekeeping, help with intimate functions, and companionship in most cases.

 The types of in-home care

 providers vary considerably depending on where you live and the

 company you are using.
 There are several main categories